MediciaAI/opensafely-cli/README.md

-# OpenSAFELY Command Line Interface
+# MediciaSAFELY Command Line Interface

-This tool is part of the [OpenSAFELY](https://www.opensafely.org) project.
+This tool is part of the [MediciaSAFELY](https://www.medicia.ai/) project.

 To use it you will need to install: